wekkew/zerda-exam-cpp-foundations/README.md

 Type F16, Ammo: 8, Base Damage: 30, All Damage: 240
 Type F16, Ammo: 8, Base Damage: 30, All Damage: 240
 ```
+If the health points are 0 than it should give back: `It's dead Jim :(`